Canon 4000D vs Nikon D3200

 The 4000D is a recent model that features in the current product line-up of Canon.
 In contrast, the D3200 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 4000D vs Nikon D3200

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 4000D or the Nikon D3200 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Less heavy: Is lighter (by 69g or 14 percent) and hence easier to carry around.